stepanic/parse-server-SCHEMA-to-DBML/README.md

 # parse-server-SCHEMA-to-DBML
-Convert ParseServer _SCHEMA Mongo collection data to DBML (SQL by dbdiagram.io) to visualize relations between Parse classes
+Convert ParseServer classes as documents from MongoDB collection `\_SCHEMA` to DBML (SQL by dbdiagram.io) tables to visualize relations between Parse classes.

 ## ParseServer